DalSoft/DalSoft.Configuration/README.md

 ## How does it work?

-A very simple convention JsonConfig just looks in appSettings keys for the Name of the class you pass as a generic arguement to JsonConfig.
+JsonConfig has a very simple convention it just looks in appSettings keys for the Name of the class you passed as a generic arguement.
 In our example JsonConfig<MyAppConfig> JsonConfig looks for <appSettings><add key="MyAppConfig"... in the config and deserializes config - that's it.

 ## Flexiablity

 One of the things I like about this apporach is flexiablity.
-You can have just one JsonConfig class per solution or one per project it's up to you.
-You can even have multiple JsonConfig in the same app.config, because really they are just normal appSettings.
+You can have just one derived JsonConfig class per solution or one per project it's up to you.
+You can even have multiple JsonConfig keys in the same app.config - because really it's just normal appSettings.

-If you went with one JsonConiifg class per solution one of the awesome features is you only need to add the Json you need.
+If you went with one derived JsonConfig class per solution one of the awesome features is you only need to add the Json you need.
 From our example above if your project only need the DatabaseConnectionString, thats all you need to add.

 This would work fine
 ```xml